deverejohn/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 UAVs use gimbals to provide an independently controlled and stable platform for photography.
-ArduPilot supports both brushless direct drive gimbals (Tarot, SToRM32) that have a separate controller (providing self-stabilisation), and the increasingly-less-common servo-driven gimbals where both control and gimbal stabilisation are provided by ArduPilot.
+ArduPilot supports both brushless direct drive gimbals (Tarot, SToRM32) that have a separate controller (providing self-stabilisation), and the increasingly less-common servo-driven gimbals where both control and gimbal stabilisation are provided by ArduPilot.